sonata-nfv/tng-sla-mgmt/README.md

 ### Database

 The SLA Manager is using [PosgreSQL](https://www.postgresql.org/) as internal database.
-The databse includes the following tables:
+The database includes the following tables:
-*  `ns_template` - store and manage correlations between sla templates and network services.
+*  `ns_template` - stores and manages correlations between sla templates and network services.
-*  `cust_sla` - store and manage correlations between slas, instatiated network services and the customers. it is also used to manage the Agreements informations.
+*  `cust_sla` - stores and manages correlations between slas, instatiated network services and the customers. it is also used to manage the Agreements's informations.
-*  `sla_violations` - store and manage all the SLA violations information.
+*  `sla_violations` - stores and manages all the SLA violations information per network service instance.

 ## Style guide